 Allegiant Air began service at BLV in April 2005 with service to Las Vegas and Orlando-Sanford.
 Allegiant suspended service at BLV from 2009 to 2012.
 Upon restarting service, Allegiant has grown service significantly, making BLV one of the fastest growing airports in the country.
-Presently there are direct flights to 12 destinations from BLV.
-The newest destination added to the BLV-Allegiant roster is set to begin in May 2021 to Charleston, SC.
+Presently there are direct flights to 11 destinations from BLV.

 MidAmerica St. Louis Airport is currently considered a “primary non-hub” airport.
 Publicly owned airports receiving scheduled passenger service that have more than 10,000 passenger boardings—also known as enplanements—each year are considered primary airports.

 The Bureau of Transportation Statistics reports current statistics on their website.
 Enplanements for BLV over the last 5 years are shown to your right.

 In addition to passenger service, the number of airport tenants have grown steadily over the years.
 Following is a timeline of some of the major airport tenants:

 - AVMATS – 2002 (Paint Hangar in 2004)